2BAD/ryanair/docs/fares.md

 const fares = await fares.getCheapestPerDay(from, to, startDate, currency)
 ```

-## <code>getDailyFaresInRange(from: IataCode, to: IataCode, startDate: StrDate, endDate: StrDate, currency = 'EUR')</code>
+## <code>findDailyFaresInRange(from: IataCode, to: IataCode, startDate: StrDate, endDate: StrDate, currency = 'EUR')</code>

-Retrieve daily fares for a given origin and destination airport, within a specified date range.
+Find daily fares for a given origin and destination airport, within a specified date range.

 - **from: IataCode** - The IATA code of the departure airport
 - **to: IataCode** - The IATA code of the arrival airport